top youth environmental issues

 And youth are waking up to this reality.

-There’s a “GenZ revolution” sweeping some parts of the world.
-Young people are rising and asking pertinent questions about everything.
-About what our leaders are doing to slow down and reverse climate change, about governance and accountability, about basic freedoms.
+Young people are rising and asking pertinent questions about everything: What are our leaders doing to slow down and reverse climate change?
+How about governance, accountability, and basic freedoms?

 “Can we make this better?”
 They ask.